Indonesia jet carrying 62 goes missing on domestic flight

 “Maintenance report said everything went well and airworthy,” Jauwena told a news conference.
 He said the plane was delayed due to bad weather, not because of any damage.

-A plane flying from Jakarta to Pontianak would spend most of the flight over the Java Sea.
-There was still no sign of the missing plane as night fell.
+It was raining at Jakarta’s Soekarno-Hatta International Airport when the plane took off for Pontianak, around 740 kilometers (460 miles) away.

-The aircraft was 27 years old, according to registration details included in the Flightradar24 tracking data.
+Television footage showed relatives and friends of people aboard the plane weeping, praying and hugging each other as they waited at airports in Jakarta and Pontianak.

-It was raining at Soekarno-Hatta International Airport at the time of take-off for Pontianak, around 460 miles away.
+Chicago-based Boeing said on its Twitter feed that it was aware of the incident.
+It said it was closely monitoring the situation and “working to gather more information.”

-Television footage showed relatives and friends of people aboard the plane weeping, praying and hugging each other as they waited at Jakarta’s airport and Pontianak’s airport.
+The twin-engine, single aisle Boeing 737 is one of the world’s most popular planes for short and medium-haul flights.
+The 737-500 is a shorter version of the widely used 737 model.
+Airlines began using this type of plane in the 1990s, with production ending two decades ago.

 Indonesia, the world’s largest archipelago nation, with more than 260 million people, has been plagued by transportation accidents on land, sea and air because of overcrowding on ferries, aging infrastructure and poorly enforced safety standards.